awsdocs/aws-cloud9-user-guide/doc_source/lambda-functions.md

 + [Working with Layers](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-layers.html) in the *AWS Serverless Application Model Developer Guide*
 + [AWS::Serverless::LayerVersion](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-template.html#serverless-sam-template-layerversion) in the *AWS Serverless Application Model Developer Guide*

-## Invoke an API Gateway API for a Related Lambda Function<a name="lambda-functions-api"></a>
+## Invoke an API Gateway API for a related Lambda function<a name="lambda-functions-api"></a>

 To invoke an API in API Gateway that is related to an existing Lambda function, you must first import the remote version of the function into your AWS Cloud9 development environment, if the function isn't already there\.
-To do this, see [Import a Lambda Function](#lambda-functions-import)\.
+To do this, see [Import a Lambda function](#lambda-functions-import)\.

 **Note**
 You cannot debug the remote version of the API Gateway API in your environment\.
 You can only invoke it\.
-To debug the local version, see [Debug the Local Version of a Lambda Function or Its Related API Gateway API](#lambda-functions-debug)\.
+To debug the local version, see [Debug the local version of a Lambda function or its related API Gateway API](#lambda-functions-debug)\.

 1. In the **Lambda** section of the **AWS Resources** window, expand the **Local Functions** list, if it isn't already expanded\.